A. The name of

 2. Duties include seeking grant money from ARLIS/NA for keynote speakers and sponsors.
 ARLIS/NA offers chapters two types of special funding opportunites, annual and immediate.
 Immediate, which can be up to $500, and must be spent the same fiscal year, and Annual, which has no funding limit and is reviewed at the mid-year board meeting.
 The Annual Funding requests are usually due to the Treasurer in May or June, depending on when that mid-year board meeting is scheduled.
 Immediate funding requests can be sent at any time to the Treasurer and to the chapter liaison.

 a.
 The Chair shall appoint a Winberta Yao Travel Award Committee of at least two persons no later than October 1 of each year.

 b.
 The Winberta Yao Travel Award Committee publicizes this travel award, reviews applications, and selects the successful applicant.

 c.
 The Winberta Yao Travel Award Committee works in conjunction with the Chapter Executive Committee in order to determine the amount awarded to the successful applicant.

-A. The Annual Report shall be prepared by the Chair and sent to Chapters Liaison, Society President and Society Webmaster by December 31 for filing with ARLIS/NA headquarters.
+A. The Annual Report shall be prepared by the Chair and sent to the Chapters Liaison and Society President by December 31 for filing with ARLIS/NA headquarters.
 The Annual Report shall contain a review of Chapter activities, a listing of officers of the Chapter for the new calendar year (with contact information), a membership list and a financial report.

-B. Informal reports of Chapter activities shall be prepared by the
+B. Informal reports of Chapter activities shall be prepared by the Chair Elect.

 Affiliation with other organizations in the defined region shall be in accordance